"I do believe that he takes too much pride in the brevity of his work" - Mr. Talbot, my geography teacher at age 14

 This version has been play-tested on an ARM3 A440, with the cache on and off, and the speed chosen accordingly.
 If you want to change the speed, alter the 6 in the INKEY on line 4, but remember it can only be a single digit.
 It should be compatible with RISC OS 2 and RISC OS 3.
 It will run on a Risc PC without modification, provided your monitor can display MODE 9.

-The one line is a byte short of maximum length when tokenised, and so very hard to type in.
 Hence, it is distributed in the form of a file which should be *Exec-ed.
 If your WWW viewer allows, cut out the listing and save it, set the filetype to 'Command' and double-click on it.
 This produces the one line BASIC program, so save it and start playing!

 If you want to edit it, I suggest you keep the Command file, as neither the Basic Editor nor !Zap are very happy about the BASIC version.

-Anyway, here is V2.0 (which is a byte shorter than the V1.0):
+Anyway, here is V3.0 (which is a byte shorter than the V2.0 and two bytes shorter than V1.0):

 | Extra Rheolism - a one line Tetris game